aaai-kdf2020/aaai-kdf2020.github.io/_pages/home.md

 </center>

 <h2 id='contact'>Contact Information</h2>
-For general inquiries about the KDF workshop and participation, please write to kdf2020@easychair.org.
+KDF 20 has closed.
+We look forward to seeing you in KDF 21!
+For general inquiries about KDF, please write to inquiry.kdf@gmail.com.